marcus-grant/notes/key-value-database.md

 Redis is an in-memory, key-value store that works with tremendous speed.
 It is often used as a cache or a database specifically for more ephemeral data.
-Data such as user sessions, shopping carts, or other data that is not critical to the application but recieves a lot of traffic.
+Data such as user sessions, shopping carts, or other data that is not critical to the application but receives a lot of traffic.

 ### Redis Further Reading